-Perhaps the first step toward improving the air quality in your home or business is the cleaning of your existing duct system.
+Southwest Heating and Cooling in Cape Coral, Fl can improve the air quality in your home or business by cleaning your existing duct system.

 Various heating and cooling systems components make up the forced air system which heats and cools your home or business.
 These components may become contaminated with particles of dust, pollen, dust mites or other debris.
 If moisture is present, there is also a risk of microbiological growth such as mold and spores.
 In addition to potential health threats, dirty air ducts can also decrease the energy efficiency of your system which leads to an increase in your energy bills.